WeizhenLiuBioinform/mfcis/readme.md

 #### The configuration of Homcloud and Dipha
 > we refer to the homepage of Homcloud https://www.wpi-aimr.tohoku.ac.jp/hiraoka_labo/homcloud/index.en.html for the configuration of Homcloud and Dipha.
-### Docker Image
+### DockerFile
-It's so cumbersome to do the configuration from scratch, so we provided a docker image, you can run the program in the docker container.
+It's so cumbersome to do the configuration from scratch, so we provided a dockerfile, you can run the program in the docker container.
-The docker image can be found in the docker_images folder.
+The dockerfile and homcloud package can be found in the dockerfile folder.
 We strongly recommend you adopt this way.
+The dipha provided was compiled on Debian system.
+If you want to change the base image, the dipha should be Recompiled.

 ### The configuration of the code
 > - You should configuration the *_dipha_* path in
   pershombox/_software_backends/software_backends.cfg
-> - The main.py is the entrance of the program, you can
+> - The main.py is the entrance of the program, you can uncomment or comment the code to validate different models.